jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Welcome message on connect.
 Can be given as a string or filename, and can contain HTML.

 #### `--serverpublicip`
 The public IP address of the Server if connecting to a Directory behind the same NAT.
-See [this guide](Directories) for further information.
+See [the Directories guide](Directories) for further information.

 #### `--directoryfile`
 _Directories only:_ Remember registered Servers even if the Directory is restarted.
-See [this guide](Directories) for further information.
+See [the Directories guide](Directories) for further information.

 #### `-f or --listfilter`
 _Directories only:_ Whitelist Servers registering on the Server.
-See [this guide](Directories) for further information.
+See [the Directories guide](Directories) for further information.

 ---